Sreedakm/flipkart_smartphone_eda/README.md

 - **Battery and display size** have weak positive correlation with price.
 - **Random Forest** explains ~75% of price variance from specs alone; the remaining ~25% is brand premium, launch recency, and features not captured in the spec columns.

+The results are presented on a dashboard: https://flipkartsmartphoneeda-5nteqcvn8ucpswoarrhehs.streamlit.app/
 ---

 ## Possible Extensions